Heirs to the Land

 Heirs to the Land (Los herederos de la tierra) is a 2022 Spanish television series based on the novel of the same name by Ildefonso Falcones.
 Set in 14th-century Barcelona, it is a sequel to Cathedral of the Sea.
 The series premiered on Netflix on 15 April 2022, to be followed by a run on Atresmedia and Televisió de Catalunya.

 Premise

-Set in 14th-century Barcelona, the plot follows the story of Hugo Llor, who dreams of becoming a ship builder.
+Set in 14th-century Barcelona, the plot follows the story of Hugo Llor, a 12 year-old-boy who dreams of becoming a ship builder.
+His life is not easy and he is forced soon to part away from his family, but he gains the support and protection of a respected old man: Arnau Estanyol, the main character of Cathedral of the Sea.